splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-windows-ansible.rst

 .. meta::
       :description: Describes how to install the Splunk Observability Cloud OpenTelemetry Collector Ansible role on Windows.

-Before installing the Ansible collection, check :ref:`otel-intro-resources` to:
+Before installing the Ansible collection, check :ref:`otel-intro` to verify the required resources:

 * Find your Splunk access token
 * Find your Splunk realm
 * Check your exposed ports to make sure your environment doesn't have conflicts.
 You can change ports in the package's configuration.

-Requirements and supported versions
+Supported versions
 ==========================================

 Currently, the following Windows versions are supported: